Edward Grey, 1st Viscount Grey of Fallodon: July Crisis 1914

-At a meeting with Prince Lichnowsky, the German Ambassador, early on 1 August, Grey stated the conditions necessary for Britain to remain neutral, but perhaps with a lack of clarity.
+At a meeting with Karl Max, Prince Lichnowsky, the German Ambassador, early on 1 August, Grey stated the conditions necessary for Britain to remain neutral, but perhaps with a lack of clarity.
 Grey did not make it clear that Britain would not ignore a breach of the Treaty of London (1839), to respect and protect the neutrality of Belgium.
 Nor it seems did he make it clear that Britain would support Russia, for at 11:14 AM that morning, Lichnowsky sent a telegram to Berlin which indicated that Grey had proposed that, if Germany were not to attack France, Britain would remain neutral.
 Saturday 1 August saw a difficult Cabinet from 11am to 1.30pm.
-The Cabinet were divided, but (with the notable exception of Churchill) predominantly against war.
+The Cabinet were divided, but (with the notable exception of Winston Churchill) predominantly against war.
 Grey threatened to resign if the Cabinet pledged not to intervene in any circumstances.
 Asquith's private preference was to stay out, but he gave Grey staunch support and reckoned he would have to resign if Grey did.
 Overnight Germany issued an ultimatum to Russia and France.
 The first of two Cabinets on Sunday 2 August was from 11am to 2pm.
-After much difficulty it was agreed that Grey should tell Cambon and the Germans that the Royal Navy would not allow the German navy to conduct hostile operations in the Channel (the French fleet was concentrated in the Mediterranean, under an Anglo-French naval agreement of 1912).
+After much difficulty it was agreed that Grey should tell Cambon and the Germans that the Royal Navy would not allow the Imperial German Navy to conduct hostile operations in the Channel (the French Navy was concentrated in the Mediterranean, under an Anglo-French naval agreement of 1912).

 On Monday 3 August, Germany declared war on France and broke the old London treaty by invading Belgium.
 That afternoon Grey made an hour-long speech to the House of Commons.
-As Grey stood at a window in the Foreign Office, watching the lamps being lit as dusk approached on 3 August, he is famously said to have remarked to the editor of the Westminster Gazette, "The lamps are going out all over Europe.
-We shall not see them lit again in our time."
+As Grey stood at a window in the Foreign Office, watching the lamps being lit as dusk approached on 3 August, he is famously said to have remarked to the editor of The Westminster Gazette, "The lamps are going out all over Europe.
+We shall not see them lit again in our lifetime."